 The Hazelmere Pumpkin Patch

 The Hazelmere Pumpkin Patch (aka Gabriel Farms) opens September 28, is open weekends throughout October and weekday afternoons from October 9 – 30, and offers all the autumn fun you can handle – like hayrides, a petting zoo, a mini corn maze, face painting, and a concession.
 U-pick pumpkins in many varieties including their famous Reds and Blues, plus gourds so pretty and perfect for your Thanksgiving table centrepiece, even Martha Stewart would approve.
 For two nights only, October 19 and 26, make your way through the mini corn maze and be met by ghouls, clowns, zombies and more who haunt the maze in an attempt to scare you silly.
 The haunted maze is family-friendly but might be too scary for some.

 Rondriso Farms pumpkin patch has u-pick and pre-picked pumpkins, plus mini’s, gourds and winter vegetables for sale at their farm stand.
 Hayrides in a wagon take you to the patch, running weekends and weekdays throughout the month of October.
 Kids will love a chance to visit the cows and chickens in the barn.

 The Great Pumpkin surely resides here.
-Free admission includes tractor-pulled hayrides, a hay maze for kids, plus a chicken coop, goat palace and pig hut so great for city kids to get acquainted with farm life.
+Admission includes tractor-pulled hayrides, a hay maze for kids, plus a chicken coop, goat palace and pig hut so great for city kids to get acquainted with farm life.
 And hungry pumpkin hunters will appreciate the chance to grab a snack at the Pumpkin Café.
 Open daily from October 1 to 31, be sure and visit their haunted house too, if you dare.